Michael L. Galyean, Ph.D.,

-For more information on the GOT program and its benefits, refer to www.depts.ttu.edu/graduateontime/ or contact DaNay Phelps, 234 West Hall, 806.742.0876, email@example.com.
+For more information on the GOT program and its benefits, refer to www.graduateontime.ttu.edu or contact Student Success & Retention, 237 West Hall, 806.742.7774, email@example.com.

-Note: The Graduate-On-Time Partnership Agreement program is not a rebate program.
-This program is a savings program.
-For information concerning the State of Texas Tuition Rebate for Certain Undergraduates, visit www.depts.ttu.edu/studentbusinessservices/resources/tuitionRebate.php.
+Note: The Graduate-On-Time Partnership Agreement program is a savings program.
+For information concerning the State of Texas Tuition Rebate for Certain Undergraduates see www.depts.ttu.edu/studentbusinessservices/resources/tuitionRebate.php.